sebastianotronto/aoc/2025/README.md

 number of multiverses where a tachyon is in that position.
 To update this value for the current row, I sum the values of all tachyons that end there from the previous row (that can be one or two tachyons).

+I added a second solution for part 2 that does not use a map, but only lists.
+This could be seen as a dynamic programming problem where the iterative implementation is more intuitive than the recursive one.